mroberts1/BOOTSTRA.386/manual/index.md

 # Preface

-Fall 1982: Headquarters in Boston tasks us with bringing the microcomputer to the mainstream.
-Their dream is a full-screen interface supporting pointing devices and color displays running on everything from future palmtops to today's IBM PC.
-Also, they want it to be usable by a non-technical person in minutes.
+Fall 1982: FNC Headquarters in Boston tasks us with bringing the microcomputer to the mainstream.
+Their dream is a full-screen interface supporting pointing devices and color displays running on everything from future palmtops to today's IBM PC usable by a non-technical person in minutes.

 The problem is nobody has built this and nobody knows how.
 We don't even know if IBM PCs are capable of such a feat.
-We were going to try anyway.
+Hence why I'm manning an office 3,000 miles away in Menlo Park, operating "Project Sparkle".

 We had no aspirations of becoming the cartographers of tomorrow's empires or breathing the first gasps of a rarified air that will eventually fill our technofuture.
 That was just kinda right place, right time, I guess.